Lecture notes on ridge regression: Simulations

 The above needs some attenuation.
 Among others it depends on: {\it i)} the number of covariates in each block, {\it ii)} the size of the effects, i.e. regression coefficients of each covariate, and {\it iii)} the degree of collinearity.
-Possibly, there are more factors influencing the behaviour of the ridge estimator presented in this subsection.
+Possibly, there are more factors influencing the behaviour of the ridge regression estimator presented in this subsection.

-This behaviour of ridge regression is to be understood when using (say) gene expression data to predict a certain clinical outcome.
+This behaviour of ridge regression is to be understood if a certain (say) clinical outcome is to be predicted from (say) gene expression data.
 Genes work in concert to fulfil a certain function in the cell.
 Consequently, one expects their expression levels to be correlated.
 Indeed, gene expression studies exhibit many co-expressed genes, that is, genes with correlating transcript levels.
+But also in most other applications with many explanatory variables collinearity will be omnipresent and similar issues are to be considered.